flyingSpagetiMonstr/PRNG/log.md

 ```
 ---

+**12.29**

-added default to PHI, in order to do more operations in one switch:
+added default to PHI, in order to do more operations in one switch

 commands in default will always be executed